instrumentisto/rust-incubator/faq.md

 ##### <ins>*- What should I do if my contact information has changed?*</ins><br/>

-If you change your GitHub username, email, or telegram, be sure to let [Stepan](https://t.me/stepko_o) know.
+If you change your GitHub username, email, or telegram, be sure to let [Bootcamp coordinator](https://t.me/kos_my) know.

 ## Completing tasks and PR